wcarman1/Windows-10-Network-Issue-Fix/README.md

 Here is a list (in order) of what this script does:

-flushes DNS Entries
+flushes DNS Entries,
-Purges and reloads remote cache name tables
+Purges and reloads remote cache name tables,
-Sends Name Release packets to WINS and starts Refresh Resets TCP/IP settings
+Sends Name Release packets to WINS and starts Refresh, Resets TCP/IP settings,
-Resets Winsock service
+Resets Winsock service,
-Restarts computer
+Restarts computer,